bitcraze/bitcraze-website/src/development/development-overview.md

 ## Quick links for development

-There is so many parts of the Crazyflie that can be developed, and before digging into that, it is important to know generically how the system fits togeter.
-Here are some quick links to some of those important places that are important for development.
+There are many parts of the Crazyflie<sup>®</sup> that can be developed, and before digging in, it helps to understand how the system fits together.
+Here are some links to key development resources.

 * **[The Eco-System](/documentation/system/)** – read about the projects, APIs, architecture, protocols and other techie details.